SFS2X Docs / DevelopmentBasics / connection-phase

 - Proxy issues: a Proxy server might stand between the client and SFS2X making it impossible to establish a direct socket connection.
 Again this is more typical of corporate networks and the BlueBox will come to rescue here too.

-- Flash Player or Unity Player crossdomain policy issues: browser-based plugins such as Flash and Unity require special permissions for accessing resources outside of their domain.
+- Flash Player or Unity Player crossdomain policy issues: older browser-based plugins such as Flash and Unity webplayer require special permissions for accessing resources outside of their domain.
 For this reason you will probably need to configure a crossdomain policy file that allows socket connections to SFS2X.

 You can find other information on how to troubleshoot client connection failures in this guide.